About

 Dear Friends –

 Global Studies at UCSB is a pioneer department studying the processes and impacts of globalization.
-We are proud that Global Studies at UCSB incorporates and forefronts questions that emanate from the Global South.
-We reflect on diverse issues of globally marginalized communities under stress: whether racially discriminated peoples, women and children, LGBTQ+ communities, indigenous peoples, the global poor, and those at the receiving end of accelerated climate change.
-The historical shaping of a globalized world forms the basis of our contemporary inquiry.
-Globalization of the world impacts the lives of humanity in myriad ways, and we strive to create an inclusive environment and discourse around compelling contemporary issues.
+We are proud that Global Studies at UCSB forefronts questions that emanate from the Global South and the issues shaping the lives of globally marginalized communities, including those under stress from racial discrimination, poverty and inequality, human rights abuses, climate change, and more.
+We understand globalization as a historical and contemporary process, which impacts the lives of humanity in complex ways, and we strive to create an inclusive environment and discourse around compelling contemporary issues.
 The Global Studies Department deploys multiple methodologies – from a wide-range of disciplines in the social sciences and the humanities – to study the globalization phenomenon, and encourage our students to benefit from mixed methods of inquiry.

 Global Studies at UCSB has a strong undergraduate program that recruits and trains hundreds of Global Majors annually.
-It has a robust two-year MA program where students learn to engage on vital issues of human rights, environmental justice, global governance and policy concerns, issues of global economics and finance, labor flows, global migration and its impacts, racial justice, issues facing indigenous communities, global health concerns, neo-liberal capitalism and global supply chains, global media, global diasporas, and global histories among others.
-We are proud of our Ph.D. program where our graduate students engage in cutting-edge research that has global impact.
+It has a robust two-year MA program where students learn to examine vital issues of human rights, environmental justice, global governance, economic development and finance, global migration, racial justice, and much, much more.
+In our Ph.D. program students engage in cutting-edge, theoretically ambitious research that has global impact.
 The faculty at Global Studies is trained internationally, engages in state-of-the-art research, and reflects the diversity of our global community.
 We co-founded the Global Studies Consortium that maps and guides the progress of this emerging and salient discipline.
-The graduates from the Global Studies Program at UCSB go on to contribute to issues of global significance through policy work, community engagement, academia, and more.
+The graduates from the Global Studies Program at UCSB go on to contribute to issues of global significance through government, business, community engagement, academia, and more.

 The research at Global Studies Department has made major contributions to the development of the discipline globally, and we continue to provide leadership in emerging areas of global interest.
 Apart from our strong academic foundation, we do not shy away from action-oriented and public-facing research, policy-making, and world-shaping discussions.
 We look forward to building partnerships with global academic institutions, networks that can support our graduate students and research, as well as our strong alumni presence around the world.